-Here's how you can finally use RCS chat with Samsung's Messages app
+Here's how you can use RCS chat with Samsung's Messages app

-The rollout of RCS messaging features has been a slow and frustrating process for all Android users.
+The rollout of RCS messaging features was a slow and frustrating process for all Android users.
 Then, Google decided to hop on the bandwagon and give just about everyone access to RCS through its own Messages app.
-Still, Samsung has lagged behind due in part to different carriers dragging their feet.
+Still, Samsung also lagged behind due in part to different wireless carriers dragging their feet.
 Today, we're taking a look at how you can set up RCS chat with the Samsung Messages app — provided that your carrier has enabled it.

 How to set up RCS Chat with Samsung Messages

 Unlike with Google Messages, there is currently no way to force the activation of RCS within Samsung Messages.
 Your ability to activate it solely depends on your carrier activating the "Advanced Messaging" services for the stock Samsung app.
+So whether you're using the Galaxy Z Fold 3 or the Galaxy S20, your mileage may vary when it comes to receiving these features.

 When the time comes, you will be presented with a splash screen giving you the option to opt-in.
 The screen doesn't specifically mention RCS but instead refers to Chat Features.